mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 ### What metrics to measure web performance do you know?
 1. Core Web Vitals are a set of metrics introduced by Google to measure and improve user experience on the web.
 The Core Web Vitals consist of three specific page speed and user interaction measurements that are critical to delivering a quality user experience:
     * Largest Contentful Paint (LCP): This metric measures loading performance, specifically the time it takes for the largest content element (such as an image or video) to load and become visible within the user's viewport.
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
     * First Input Delay (FID): This metric measures interactivity and responsiveness, specifically the time between a user's first interaction (such as clicking a button) and the time it takes for the application to respond.
+To provide a good user experience, pages should have a FID of 100 milliseconds or less.
     * Cumulative Layout Shift (CLS): This metric measures visual stability, specifically the amount of unexpected layout shift that occurs during page loading.
-2. RAIL.
+To provide a good user experience, pages should maintain a CLS of 0.1 or less.
+2. RAIL is a performance model, RAIL stands for Response, Animation, Idle, and Load, representing different aspects of user interaction with a web page.
+Currently, Core Web Vitals is preferred over RAIL.
+    * Response: This refers to the ability of a web page to respond quickly to user input, 100ms is a good response time.
+    * Animation: This refers to the ability of a web page to render animations smoothly, 60fps is a good animation rate, 10ms is a good frame budget.
+    * Idle: This refers to the ability of a web page to maintain a consistent frame rate during idle time, 50ms or less is good time.
+    * Load: This refers to the ability of a web page to load quickly and efficiently, under 2 seconds is a good load time.
-3. Page Load Time: The amount of time it takes for a page to fully load in a user's browser.
+3. First Contentful Paint (FCP): the time it takes for the first content element of a web page to be rendered on the user's screen, 0–2 seconds is good.
 4. Time to First Byte (TTFB): The amount of time it takes for a user's browser to receive the first byte of data from a web server.
 5. Time to Interactive (TTI): The time it takes for a web page to become fully interactive for a user.
+Good result is 4 seconds or less.
 6. Page Size: The size of the web page, including all images, scripts, and other resources.
 7. Number of HTTP Requests: The number of requests made to a server to load a page.\
 ...and many others.